 This is a good time to move into discussion on how a baby is made and develops.
-If you need to go back to the section on puberty (page 18) that describes the egg and sperm.
-The semen that comes out of the man's penis into the woman's vagina holds the sperm.
+If you need to, go back to the section on puberty (page 18) that describes the egg and sperm.
+The semen that comes out of the man's penis into the woman's vagina during intercourse holds the sperm.
 Some of this sperm stays inside the woman.
-If the woman has an egg in her uterus then the sperm may join with the egg and a baby grows.
-The next few pages show the progression of the growth of a baby.
+If the woman has an egg in her uterus, the sperm may join with the egg.
+When this happens, a baby grows.
+The next few pages show the progression of a baby's growth.